The Complete Guide to Trigger 'Nades in Arc Raiders

 In squads, multiple players can throw Trigger ‘Nades into the same 7.5m zone and detonate simultaneously to wipe an entire enemy squad in one press.

-Patch 1.11.0 (January 2026) was the only direct Trigger ‘Nade nerf.
+Patch 1.11.0 (January 2026) — first nerf.
 Embark stated the grenade “dominates PvP encounters” and players “favour picking it over all other grenades.”
-Two changes: the detonation delay doubled from 0.7 to 1.5 seconds, and damage falloff was steepened so blast-edge damage dropped while center damage stayed at 90.
-The goal was to kill the “trigger-in-air” playstyle while keeping the sticky bomb identity.
+The detonation delay went from 0.7s to 1.5s and damage falloff was steepened so blast-edge damage dropped while center damage stayed at 90.
+The goal was to kill the trigger-in-air playstyle while keeping the sticky bomb identity.

-As of Patch 1.22.0 (April 2026), the Trigger ‘Nade is still the strongest PvP grenade in the game.
-It’s the only one with full remote detonation control, and that mechanic alone keeps it at the top despite the numbers adjustment.
+Community reaction has been more frustrated than mixed — by May 2026 the Reddit consensus had solidified into “the nerfs still aren’t enough” with calls for a full redesign rather than further numerical tweaks.
+Despite that, the Trigger ‘Nade is still the strongest PvP grenade in the game, just by a smaller margin.
+It’s the only one with full remote detonation control, and that mechanic alone keeps it at the top.

 How it compares to every other grenade